2.11 Self-harm and suicidal behaviour

-If Early Help services have not achieved change and/or the child is unlikely to reach or maintain a satisfactory level of health or development, or their health or development is likely to be significantly impaired, a child in need referral should be considered.
+If early help services have not achieved change and/or the child is unlikely to reach or maintain a satisfactory level of health or development, or their health or development is likely to be significantly impaired, a referral to children's social care should be considered.

 The referral should include information about the child/young person’s background, history and family circumstances, the community context, and the specific concerns about the current circumstances.

-If hospital admission is appropriate all young people under 16 years should be admitted onto a paediatric ward under the overall care of a paediatrician and assessed fully the following day.
-Alternative placements may be needed, depending on the child’s age, circumstances and physical/mental health.
+If hospital admission is appropriate all young people under 16 years should be admitted onto a paediatric ward under the overall care of a paediatrician and assessed as soon as is practicable.
+Alternative placements may be needed in some situations, depending on the child’s age, circumstances and physical/mental health.

 A mental health professional should undertake a preliminary examination and decide what further assessment is required.

-In cases of attempted suicide, a hospital admission will usually be arranged to enable a psycho-social assessment, which should consider whether or not the child is at risk of significant harm and the need to refer to CAMHS and/or children's social care for assessment.
+In cases of attempted suicide a hospital admission will usually be arranged to enable a psycho-social assessment, which should consider whether or not the child is at risk of significant harm and the need to refer to CAMHS and/or children's social care for assessment.
 CAMHS should provide a prompt assessment once a referral has been made by a hospital on young person who has been admitted following a suicide attempt or serious incident of self-harm.

 Children and young people need to be made aware that it may not be possible for their support workers to offer complete confidentiality.
 If a child or young person is at serious risk of harming themselves or others, it would not be appropriate to maintain complete confidentiality.
-This should be explained at the outset of any meeting.
+This should be explained at the beginning of any conversation with a young person.

 Informed consent to share information should be sought if the child or young person is competent, unless the situation is urgent and delaying in order to seek consent may result in serious harm to the young person; or if seeking consent is likely to cause serious harm to someone or prejudice the prevention or detection of serious crime.